 Having more freedom in the United States than he ever did under the Third Reich, von Braun published his ideas for manned-rocket powered space exploration in various magazines.
-Von Braun even conceptualized a space station, that would be locked in orbit around the Earth, and continually manned by international space teams.
+He even conceptualized a space station that would be locked in orbit around the Earth and continually manned by international space teams.

-His ideas contributed to many works of science fiction at the time, most notably 2001: A Space Odessey.
+His ideas contributed to many works of science fiction at the time, most notably 2001: A Space Odyssey.
 They also, of course, contributed heavily to the real-life undertakings of the space program.

 Three years prior, von Braun had suggested an orbital launch vehicle, similar to Sputnik, but had been shot down.
 Now, the Army said, they wanted him to try it.

-At NASA, von Braun carried out tests to ensure that rockets could safely orbit the Earth and pass back into its atmosphere, to prepare for manned missions.
-He became the first director of the Marshall Space Flight Center, in Huntsville, Ala.
+At NASA, von Braun carried out tests to ensure that rockets could safely orbit the Earth and pass back into its atmosphere to prepare for manned missions.
+He became the first director of the Marshall Space Flight Center, in Huntsville, Alabama.
 While there, he created a program to develop Saturn rockets that would be able to carry heavy loads out of Earth’s orbit.